Information About the Library - Library Policy Statements

 Approved by the Brigham City Library Board May 15, 2007.

 The Brigham City Public Library is pleased to offer a laptop computer checkout service.
-Laptops are available for checkout at the circulation desk.
+Laptops are available for checkout at the circulation desk for in-library use only.

 Limits and Availability